-Notice that compressing the index reduced the number of leaf blocks to 4327 from 14589.
+Notice that compressing the index reduced the number of leaf blocks to 4,968 from 16,954.
 This reduction in the number of leaf blocks means range scans might perform better.
-In addition, due to the reduction in the number of leaf blocks, the index will require a much larger number of rows to be inserted into the index before the BLEVEL height grows to 3.
-As you know, the higher the BLEVEL height, the more blocks the database will have to read to traverse from the root of the B-tree to the leaf nodes.
-Note that since the same number of index rows are now stored in fewer leaf blocks, each leaf block will contain a much larger number of rows stored in it,
+In addition, due to the reduction in the number of leaf blocks, the index requires a much larger number of rows to be inserted into the index before the BLEVEL height grows to 3.
+As you know, the higher the BLEVEL height, the more blocks the database has to read to traverse from the root of the B-tree to the leaf nodes.
+Note that since the same number of index rows are now stored in fewer leaf blocks, each leaf block contains a much larger number of rows stored in it.